 Dr. Fahey’s scholarly interests extend from the Classical World through the Fathers of the Church to the importance of Agrarian thought and traditional craftsmanship on past and contemporary culture.
 In addition to Cicero, Virgil, St. Augustine, St. Benedict, and St. Gregory the Great, he has an especial interest in the writings of G.K.
 Chesterton, Hilaire Belloc, and Fr.
 Vincent McNabb.
 He has been published in the Bryn Mawr Classical Review, The St. Austin Review, Faith & Reason, The University Bookman, Classical World, and The Classical Bulletin.

-Dr. Fahey is a Benedictine Oblate with the Monastery of Our Lady of the Annunciation (Clear Creek, Oklahoma).
+Dr. Fahey is a Benedictine Oblate with the Monastery of Our Lady of the Annunciation (Clear Creek, Oklahoma), as well as a Knight of the Holy Sepulchre of Jerusalem and a Knight of Merit of the Sacred Military Constantinian Order of St. George).
 He and his wife, Amy—a doctor in English literature from Washington University, St. Louis, and an M.Phil. from St. Andrews, Scotland—have five children: Helena, Mary, Catriona, William, and Benedict.
-During his free hours, Dr. Fahey enjoys the natural beauties of the region–through gardening, hunting, and hiking.
-Dr. Fahey’s family has lived in Maine, Massachusetts, New Hampshire, and Quebec since the 1620s, and he has a keen interest in the history of New England.
+During his free hours, Dr. Fahey enjoys the natural beauties of the region–through gardening, hunting, hiking, and sailing.
+Dr. Fahey’s family has lived in Maine, Massachusetts, and New Hampshire since the 1620s.
+He has a keen interest in the history of New England.